seanrreid/ccs_curriculim_hub/docs/exercises/index.md

 These exercises are provided to give the student the opportunity to do focused exercises on a particular topic.

-Generally, each set of exercises are broken up into "Small," "Medium," and "Large" according to their respective difficulty levels.
+When applicable, exercises are broken up into "Small," "Medium," and "Large" according to their respective difficulty levels.

 In many cases there are solutions provided.
 However, these are examples of _possible_ solutions.
 It is entirely possible, and likely, that your solution will look slightly different.
 Use the solutions as a guide to check _your_ work.